Benidxd5/packageRepoTest/README.md

 winget install dockerinwsl
 ```

-Just run `winget search -s cloudflight` to get a complete list of packages available from this repo.
+Just run `winget search -s cloudflight` to get a complete list of packages available from this repo